amaan-19/SortMate/README.md

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Add tests for your changes
+4. Ensure all tests pass (`pytest`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+5. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
+6. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+7. Open a Pull Request

 ## License